aravindont/headphone-comapny-project-07/README.md

 - CSS3
   - used flexbox
   - used Absolute and Relative position to place html elements
+  - landing page is made responsive using media queries

 > Here's the glimpse pic of project